pjferg/PFMP_EconRec_2021/ReadMe.txt

 Save code.R and data.csv to the working directory.
 Run code.R to produce the results in the main text of the paper.

-codebook.txt provides information on the variables in data.csv.
+codebook.txt lists and describes the variables in data.csv.